cabforum/servercert/docs/BR.md

 ## 8.1 Frequency or circumstances of assessment

-Certificates that are capable of being used to issue new certificates MUST either be Technically Constrained in line with [Section 7.1.5](#715-name-constraints) and audited in line with [Section 8.7](#87-self-audits) only, or Unconstrained and fully audited in line with all remaining requirements from this section.
+Certificates that are capable of being used to issue new certificates MUST either be Technically Constrained in line with [Section 7.1.2.3](#7123-technically-constrained-non-tls-subordinate-ca-certificate-profile), [Section 7.1.2.4](#7124-technically-constrained-precertificate-signing-ca-certificate-profile), or [Section 7.1.2.5](#7125-technically-constrained-tls-subordinate-ca-certificate-profile), as well as audited in line with [Section 8.7](#87-self-audits) only, or Unconstrained and fully audited in line with all remaining requirements from this section.
 A Certificate is deemed as capable of being used to issue new certificates if it contains an X.509v3 `basicConstraints` extension, with the `cA` boolean set to true and is therefore by definition a Root CA Certificate or a Subordinate CA Certificate.

 The period during which the CA issues Certificates SHALL be divided into an unbroken sequence of audit periods.
 An audit period MUST NOT exceed one year in duration.